 Is 714 a Good Credit Score?

-Here’s a look at what types of mortgages, car loans, personal loans, and credit cards you may be able to get with a 714 credit score.
+Here’s a look at the types of mortgages, car loans, personal loans, and credit cards you may qualify for with a 714 credit score.

 What Does a 714 Credit Score Mean?

-SA credit score is a three-digit number that tells lenders how much risk you pose as a borrower.
-Scores typically range from 300 to 850 — with higher numbers indicating less risk — and are based solely on information in your credit reports.
-Factors that can impact your credit scores include your payment history, amounts owed, length of your credit history, and the types of credit you use.
+A credit score is a three-digit number that helps lenders determine how much risk you pose as a borrower.
+Credit scores typically range from 300 to 850 — with higher numbers indicating lower risk — and they’re based solely on information in your credit reports.
+Factors that can impact your credit scores include your payment history, amounts owed, the length of your credit history, and the types of credit you use.

-Here’s what a 714 credit score means based on FICO’s scoring model, which is the most widely used:
+Here’s what a 714 credit score means based on the FICO scoring model, which is the most widely used:

 • Very Good: 740-799